 Types of Spousal Support

-Florida recognizes bridge-the-gap alimony (short-term transition), rehabilitative alimony (to develop employability), durational alimony (set period after moderate marriages), and permanent alimony (after long marriages of 17+ years).
+Since Florida's 2023 alimony reform (SB 1416), permanent alimony has been eliminated.
+Florida now recognizes bridge-the-gap alimony (short-term transition), rehabilitative alimony (to develop employability), and durational alimony (support for a set period, capped by the length of the marriage).
 The type awarded depends primarily on the length of the marriage.

 Section · 02